xforever1313/shendrick.net/_posts/2022-05-29-sshonsteamdeck.md

 ### Using Key-based Login

 The most effective way to ensure no one can get into your Steam Deck via SSH is to disable password-based login.
 This means that a hacker can't brute force their way into your system by guessing passwords.
 Rather, the way into the Steam Deck via SSH is with a key.
-While a strong password gives a lot of protection, brute forcing a key is pretty much impossible, and is convient since you no longer need to specify a password.
+While a strong password gives a lot of protection, brute forcing a key is pretty much impossible, and is connivent since you no longer need to specify a password.

 An SSH Key is composed of two parts, a private key and a public key.
 The private key stays on your SSH client and should never, ever, be given out to anyone.
 A public key, meanwhile, gets added to SSH Servers saying "the user who has this key is allowed in".
 For more information about "Public-key Cryptography" see [this Wikipedia article](https://en.wikipedia.org/wiki/Public-key_cryptography).